muhme/quote_api/README.md

 ## Debug

-With `LoopBack4` debug strings can be set as environment variables.
-For example `DEBUG=loopback:connector:*` show database queries and responses.
+For `LoopBack4` debug strings can be set as environment variables.
+For example `DEBUG=loopback:connector:*` shows database queries and responses.

 ## Tests